iewaij/data-analytics-bank-marketing/docs/content/02_exploratory_data_analysis.md

 ![Outcome percentage and distribution by month](../figures/2_11_Month.png)

 ### `pdays`
 Next is the most challenging feature, pdays, which represents the number of days passed since the last contact with a client.
 It has almost 40,000 missing values.
-As demonstrated in the graph below, the "Na" category on the top dominates the entire distribution.
+As demonstrated in the graph below, the "NA" category on the top dominates the entire distribution.
 Simultaneously, the other 1500 rows that do have values seem to show positive relationships with the outcome.
 We spent a significant amount of time and effort to deal with this feature, and this process will be discussed in the feature engineering section.

 ![Outcome percentage and distribution by `pdays`](../figures/2_12_Pdays.png)